-Or parading his skills before 100,000 worshippers at the cathedral of football, the Camp Nou.
+He’s everywhere – in every shop window, on the backs of every family of tourists or parading his skills before 100,000 worshippers at the Cathedral of Sport, the Camp Nou.

 Only on the day I visited the Spanish city, he’s not.

-The ubiquitous Lionel Messi is back in his native South America on international duty playing for Argentina rather than curling in free-kicks for his adopted Barca.
+The ubiquitous Lionel Messi is back in his native South America on International duty playing for Argentina rather than curling in free-kicks for his adopted Barca.

-And I’m thinking that if I nail it I might just my name off the back of the football top that fluffy bear is wearing.
+And I’m thinking if I nail it I might just get my name on the back of the football top that big fluffy bear is wearing.

-He’s sitting in a sports car in the shopping area of a cruise ship in port at the bottom of La Rambla.
+He’s sitting in a sports car on the shopping area of a cruise ship in port at the foot of La Rambla.

 And I have the chance.